janbrunrasmussen/pastpath/README.md

 ## Features

 - **Multi-Browser Support**: Collects history from Chrome and Firefox (but can be extended to work with Safari, and Edge).
-- **Simple Search Interface**: A simple interface for easy navigation and retrieval of your browsing history, to find _that_ page...
+- **Simple Search Interface**: A simple interface for easy navigation and retrieval of your browsing history, to find _that_ page you are looking for...
 - **Privacy First**: Designed to work locally on your machine, ensuring that your data stays private.
-- **Cross-Platform Compatibility**: While developer for macOS, it is cross compilable for any OS and architecuture that [Go supports](https://go.dev/src/go/build/syslist.go)
+- **Cross-Platform Compatibility**: It is cross compilable for any OS and architecuture that [Go supports](https://go.dev/src/go/build/syslist.go)

 ## Getting Started